hashicorp/nomad/website/source/docs/enterprise/sentinel/index.html.md

 }
 ```

-See the [Sentinel Policies Guide](/guides/sentinel-policy.html) for additional details and examples.
+See the [Sentinel Policies Guide](/guides/security/sentinel-policy.html) for additional details and examples.

+Click [here](https://www.hashicorp.com/go/nomad-enterprise) to set up a demo or
+request a trial of Nomad Enterprise.